Notes about nuclear EMP

 There has been a lot of confusion among the general public because of conflicting statements about the weapon yield necessary to generate a significant EMP.
 One of the most comprehensive technical articles describing the magnitude of the E1 component generated by different types of weapons and weapon yields is A Calculational Model for High Altitude EMP by Louis W. Seiler, Jr (Report ADA009208).
 The graph showing peak electric field strength vs. various weapon yields and altitudes in the Wikipedia EMP article is derived from Figure 6 and Figure 8 from that Seiler report.

 Those graphs as shown in the Wikipedia article, however, appear to be for a 30,000 nT (0.3 gauss) geomagnetic field.
 As Figure 9 from the original Seiler article shows, increasing the geomagnetic field to a higher strength (such as the 49,000 nT that exists over much of the United States) causes a proportional increase in the EMP field strength.
 Saturation effects are still encountered at a certain level, though, due to ionization of the upper atmosphere.
-The Seiler article can be quite confusing for non-technical readers because there are so many variables to consider (and the quality of the reproduction in the PDF from the Defense Technical Information Center is not too good).
+The Seiler article can be quite confusing for non-technical readers because there are so many variables to consider (and the quality of the reproduction in the PDF from the Defense Technical Information Center is not very good).
 If it appears to be all too confusing, the message to take away from the article is that there are no simple answers to the question of EMP field strength vs. weapon size.

 The most important consideration from the Wikipedia article graph (see the graph reproduced below) can be seen by looking at the lower blue thermonuclear/pre-ionization curve.
 That curve shows the E1 EMP from a typical thermonuclear weapon, which is triggered by a small fission explosion (and which, in a typical case, releases about .03 kilotons of prompt gamma rays that occurs a tiny fraction of a second before the main thermonuclear energy release).
 It shows that the smaller thermonuclear weapons (such as those that are preferred in today's arsenals) are much less efficient at producing E1 as compared to simpler single-stage fission weapons.
 This blue curve representing "typical" thermonuclear weapons are what would have been produced in 1962-era thermonuclear weapons which had no consideration for enhancing the EMP effect.
 Simple changes in weapon design could significantly alter the blue thermonuclear curve on this diagram.
 The advantage of single-stage fission weapons for producing E1 EMP disappears at multi-megaton yields (where single-stage fission weapons are impossible anyway).

 Early fission weapons typically released about 0.3 percent of the total energy yield as prompt gamma radiation.
 About ten times as much gamma radiation is generated at the interior of the weapon, but most was absorbed by the chemical explosive and the weapon casing.
-The 21 kiloton Nagasaki weapon, for example, may have released about .06 kilotons as prompt gamma radiation, but was probably actually less because of its very heavy construction.
+The 21 kiloton Nagasaki weapon, for example, may have released about .06 kilotons as prompt gamma radiation, but was probably actually less because of its extremely heavy construction.
 By using newer chemical high explosives to start the detonation -- and by using more modern casing materials that are more transparent to gamma radiation -- a larger amount of prompt gamma radiation can be made available for generating the E1 EMP.
 (There are probably many other ways of enhancing the prompt gamma radiation from a small nuclear weapon.
 One obvious way might be by using U-235, in the form of moderately enriched uranium, rather than U-238, or natural uranium, for the tamper.)

 Some scientists have disagreed with the prevalent opinion on the magnitude of EMP effects.
 One notable scientist who has made the case in scientific papers for a lesser EMP effect is Dr. Mario Rabinowitz.
 See his technical paper on the effect of fast EMP, and his technical paper on the effect of (late time) MHD-EMP.
 Dr. Rabinowitz was addressing these two papers primarily at EMP effects on the power grid, and he was working with only unclassified data (and consequently some of the data in the first paper is incorrect).
-Because of the fact that Dr. Rabinowitz did not have access to classifed data at the time, he appears to have greatly underestimated the coherence of the E1 pulse.
+Because of the fact that Dr. Rabinowitz did not have access to classifed data at the time (much of which has since been de-classified), he appears to have greatly underestimated the coherence of the E1 pulse.
 The high intensity and brief duration of the pulse are due to the fact that each of the 1025 initial electrons ejected by the gamma radiation is producing an electromagnetic pulse nearly simultaneously.
 This causes each of the very small pulses from each initial collision to add together to form a very large amplitude pulse.
 Dr. Rabinowitz does make an excellent point in the latter paper about transformers being much less likely to fail as a result of EMP vs. a solar storm due to the duration of each event (since solar storms last far longer, giving the transformers more time to overheat to destruction).
 That is not a reason to continue with the high level of risks that is being taken with the North American power grid due to the use of very old transformers, with few replacements on hand, and with no manufacturing capability for these very large transformers on the North American continent until very recently.
 There is still a significant risk of failures during an EMP just due to the extreme age of the transformers.

 Also, there is a near-certainty of a large-scale failure of most of the large transformers in the power grid in the event of a solar storm of the magnitude of the 1859 solar storm or a larger geomagnetic storm.
 The risk of large-scale failure due to solar storms is especially great in Canada, along both coasts of the United States, and along the northern part of the continental United States and all of Alaska.
 A large solar superstorm would also cause severe damage to power grids in northern Europe and Australia.
 The United States could find itself at the end of a very long line waiting for transformers after a large solar superstorm, putting most of the United States without electrical power for a period of 4 to 10 years.
 The construction of the first factory of the 21st century on the North American continent for building these large transformers was completed in 2012, and another is scheduled for completion in 2013.
 The mere existence of factories is insufficient, however, since the transformers must be built and be available for use before an electromagnetic disaster occurs.